WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 92. What is render hijacking in React?

 - Render hijacking in React is a technique that allows you to modify the rendered output of a component by wrapping it in another component.
 The wrapped component can then add or remove elements , change the styles, or modify the behavior of the original component.

+## 93. What is React memo function?

+- React memo is a higher-order component that allows you to optimize the performance of functional components by memoizing the component's output.
+It prevents the component from re-rendering when its props haven't changed.